Tommos0/TEAM/RSD/FAIRforSoftware.md

 Although orginally indented for data, most of these principles also apply to research software.
 Like open data, we feel software should be FAIR, that is _Findable, Accessible, Interoperable, and Re-usable_.
 However, software is not simply data:

 - software is dynamic instead of static
-- software requires a context to work (hardware, other software, data, user interaction)
+- software requires a context to work (hardware, other software, data)
+- software requires expertise to apply.
+Storing the software without storing this expertise does not makes sense.
+- like data, software contains errors.
+However, the effect of these errors in software have different effects than in data.
+For example, you cannot filter out "outliers" in software.
 - software tends to age which makes archival and reproducability a problem.
 Hardware and software dependencies tend to change or disappear.

--  Data in itself does not age.
-Typically, problems with reading old data formats are caused software aging, but not by the (static) data itself.
+Interestingly, data in itself does not age.
+Typically, problems with reading old data formats are caused software aging, but not by the data itself.

 ## FAIR for data